Moudilu/Private-Cloud/README.md

 ## Instructions

+Be aware of the following things:

+- usually you need to understand what you are currently doing, just copying and pasting might or might not work
+- some of the commands (like appending some text to a file) will lead to unexpected effects when executed more than once

 Follow these instructions in sequence:

 1. [Install the base operating system](./01_install_os.md)
 2. [Monitoring with Prometheus and Grafana](./02_monitoring.md)
 3. [Install Nextcloud and backup services](./03_nextcloud.md)

+It is highly recommended executing all maintenance steps indicated below now for the first time.

 Congratulations, you have your own cloud running!